The Fast-track Approvals Act 2024 (the Act) is a new “one-stop shop” approvals process across a range of regulatory bodies.

 All listed projects and any referral projects that have been approved by the Minister, and are within the Otago region, are outlined in the document below.
 The status of each project is updated on a monthly basis.

-Our consents team manages all pre-applications for Fast-track approvals, however, representatives from all relevant teams may be present at consultation meetings.
+Our consents team manages all pre-applications for Fast-track approvals; however, representatives from all relevant teams may be present at consultation meetings.

 Complete and send in the Request for Fast-track Consent Pre-Application Advice form above to start the consultation process.

-Any person can apply to have projects of regional or national significance considered for Fast-track approval.
-The Fast-track Approvals Act 2024 (the Act) describes the process, including what projects are eligible and how referral decisions are made.
-The Minister for Infrastructure decides whether to accept projects for referral to the Fast-track.
-Applicants must provide a general level of detail in their application; sufficient to inform the Minister’s decision on whether to refer the project into the fast-track process.
+Applicants must provide a general level of detail in their application, sufficient to inform the Minister’s decision on whether to refer the project into the Fast-track process.
 There are specified criteria for assessing a referral application.
 For example, the Minister may consider whether a project will increase the supply of housing, address housing needs, or contribute to a well-functioning urban environment.
-Depending on the project’s areas or sectors of activity, other approvals may be needed as part of the Fast-track process in addition to a resource consent or a certificate of compliance.

 Fast-track is a permanent approvals regime for a range of infrastructure, housing, and development projects with significant regional or national benefits.
 Fast-track is administered by the Environmental Protection Authority.